faccoco/faccoco/README.md

 # Hi👋, here is faccoco

-- Master student of SUSTech VIP lab
+- Master student, from SUSTech VIP lab
 - Music, Video Game, Robots and BangDream!!!

 ### 🔭 What am I doing